Injury prevention for children

 To keep children safe during physical activity and play, you can look at whether their body, environment and skills are safe for the activity.

-Children can avoid most activity-related injuries by:
+Children can avoid most injuries by:

 - drinking water before, during and after playing

-- playing ‘modified’ sports designed for kids.
+- play sports modified or designed for kids

-It’s also important to look after your child’s self-esteem.
-It can get bruised and knocked about during physical activity too!
+Physical activity can improve a child’s self-esteem and reduce anxiety and stress.
+But feelings can get bruised and knocked about during physical activity too!